Accessibility

 Introduction

 Website Accessibility is considered important because it ensures every visitor, irrespective of their physical ability, has a good user experience.
 It fosters inclusivity and improves the user experience of the website.
 Accessibility isn’t an option; it is a must.
-A certain set of guidelines is provided by the Web Accessibility Initiative of the World Wide Web Consortium called Web Content Accessibility Guidelines (WCAG).
+A certain set of guidelines is provided by the Web Accessibility Initiative of the World Wide Web Consortium called Web Content Accessibility Guidelines (WCAG) to ensure accessibility across the web.
+Accessibility can be affected by various issues like missing alt text, unannounced dynamic content, and more.
+Read more to find out about accessibility issues and ways of fixing them.

 The WCAG states four main principles: